ibm-cloud-docs/containers/cs_tutorials_policies.md

     ```
     {: pre}

 4. In a text editor, create a low-order Pre-DNAT policy called `whitelist.yaml` to allow traffic from your system's IP to the NLB IP address and port.
 Using the values from your cheat sheet, replace `<loadbalancer_IP>` with the public IP address of the NLB and `<client_address>` with the public IP address of your system's source IP.
+If you can't remember your system IP, you can run `curl ifconfig.co`.
     ```
     apiVersion: projectcalico.org/v3
     kind: GlobalNetworkPolicy